Rory's time! McIlroy wins Masters to complete career Grand Slam

 It marked more Masters heartbreak for Rose, who lost in a 2017 playoff to Sergio Garcia and has now finished runner-up three times at Augusta National.

-"You can't skip through a career without a little bit of heartache," the 2013 U.S. Open champion said.
+"You can't skip through a career without a little bit of heartache," said Rose, who was bidding to join Nick Faldo and Danny Willett as Masters winners from England.

 "It's not going to happen.
 If you're willing to lift the big championships, you've to put yourself on the line.
-You have to risk feeling this way to get the reverse.
-It's all - it nets out."
+You have to risk feeling this way to get the reverse."

 Bryson DeChambeau, who began the day in second place and two shots back of McIlroy, dropped into a share of fifth place after a closing three-over-par 75 left him at seven under on the week and four shots off the lead.